 - to withdraw your consent at any time to our processing of your personal data.

-- charge a reasonable fee taking into account the administrative costs of providing the information or taking the action requested; or
+- charge a reasonable fee considering the administrative costs of providing the information or taking the action requested; or

 - refuse to act on the request.